 - Mary writes something interesting on her blog;

-- John writes something on his own blog too, and links to Mary’s posts.
+- John writes something on his own blog as well and links to Mary’s posts.
 This will automatically send a pingback to Mary.
 Note that, in order for this to work, both of them need to have pingbacks enabled on their entire website or for those specific posts;

 - Mary receives the ping, which then automatically goes to John’s post to confirm that the pingback originates there;